sandeeppaulraj/CarND-Path-Planning-Project/README.md

 I was skeptical about assigning a value at a 'd' of 0, 4, 8 and 12 but these did not effect the simulation run.
 At exactly d equal to 4, it is one's judgement whether the car is in lane 0 or 1.
 There are other such cases as well.
-When the 'd' value is less than zero or greater than twelve, i essentially go back to the top of the for loop.
+When the 'd' value is less than zero or greater than twelve, i essentially skip further analysis for the given car and check for other sensor fusion values.

 ```
     if ((d >= 0 ) && (d <= 4))